Franz von Rintelen: Biography

-Captain von Rintelen came from a banking family with good connections in American banking, having served with Deutsche Bank as well as acting as U.S. representative for Disconto-Gesellschaft, then Germany's number-two bank, beginning in 1906.
+Captain von Rintelen came from a banking family with good connections in American banking since he had served with Deutsche Bank as well as acting as U.S. representative for Disconto-Gesellschaft, then Germany's second-largest bank, beginning in 1906.
 He also spoke excellent English.

 He was sent by his superiors in the Nachrichten-Abteilung, the military intelligence arm of the German Imperial Admiralty Staff, to the still neutral United States in 1915, at age 38, on a false Swiss passport under the name of Emil V. Gasche (the surname appropriated from his brother-in-law).

 Arriving on 3 April 1915, Captain von Rintelen operated independently of the spymasters under German Foreign Office cover.
 He received both his funds and orders directly from the Admiralty in Berlin.
 His mission was to prevent American corporations from selling or shipping military supplies to the Allies by any means necessary.
 Arriving in New York City, he posed as businessman Frederick Hansen and with Heinrich Albert, who from 1914–17, served as Handelsattaché (commercial attaché) at the German embassy in Washington D.C. set up a dummy corporation called Bridgeport Projectile Company, through which they made large purchases of gunpowder, which was then destroyed.
 The goal was to create shortages and drive up the price of smokeless powder, which would further disrupt Allied purchases of munitions.
 With the covert financial backing of the Austro-Hungarian Evidenzbureau, Captain von Rintelen also set up another shell company, Transatlantic Trust Company at 57 William Street in Manhattan, into which he deposited a large sum of money on his arrival from Germany.
 He also attempted a hostile takeover of the du Pont Chemical Company, but without success.